leocity207/OGeoflow/documentation/source/cplusplus/io/index.rst

 O::GeoJSON::IO
 ==============

-GeoJSON::IO namespace concern everything about Input and output.
+The ``O::GeoJSON::IO`` namespace concerns everything related to input and output.

-This implementation. choose to create:
+This implementation provides:

-	* two sax Parser
+* Two SAX parsers:
-		* Sax Parser with Geometry Feature Feature_Collection
+  * A SAX parser handling Geometry, Feature, and FeatureCollection
-		* Sax Parser with Feature Only
+  * A SAX parser handling Feature only
-	* one full Parser
+* One full parser
-	* one writer
+* One writer

 .. toctree::
 	:maxdepth: 2